anomixer/proxmox-vgpu-installer/README.md

 This is a little Bash script that configures a Proxmox 8 or 9 server to use Nvidia vGPU's.

-For further instructions see original author's blogpost at https://wvthoog.nl/proxmox-7-vgpu-v3/
+For further instructions see original author's blogpost at https://wvthoog.nl/proxmox-7-vgpu-v3/ For the script architecture, features, installation, and usage, see https://deepwiki.com/anomixer/proxmox-vgpu-installer

 Changes in version 1.4 (current release)
 - Fixed patch compatibility issue with Debian 13 (Proxmox 9) where patch v2.8 causes NUL byte errors during driver patching.